Palliative Medicine/Palliative Care (MSc/PgDip)

 The Postgraduate Diploma in Palliative Medicine/Care is designed for professionals who wish to gain expertise in the practical management of patients with non-curable and terminal illness, and emphasises the unique contribution made by each discipline involved in palliative care.
 The principles of reflective practice and learning underpin the Diploma.
 A major aim in the teaching programme is to encourage thought and discussion and equip students with practical and factual knowledge, and also provide an evidence-based approach to problems in palliative care.
 The attitudes and abilities acquired should be of lasting value long beyond specific advances in therapy and management.

 The MSc in Palliative Medicine/Care draws on the knowledge and skill-base developed in the Postgraduate Diploma, with the specific intention of expanding students’ understanding of scientific method / research and critical appraisal.
-The principles of reflective practice learning remain as relevant, although the MSc reinforces this self-directed approach with appropriate tutor and supervisor support.
+The principles of learning through reflective practice remain relevant, and the MSc reinforces this self-directed approach with appropriate tutor and supervisor support.

 The Diploma was the first of its kind in the world and has been running successfully since 1989, producing over 1,000 graduates working in all regions of the world.

 On graduation, students should be able to enhance the clinical service delivered to patients by positively influencing behaviour in their working environment and by acting as local facilitator for further educational and research developments in palliative medicine/care.